 Campbell Creek Greenway runs along a headwater tributary to McAlpine Creek between Lockmont Dr. and Margaret Wallace Road.
 Upper McAlpine Creek Greenway connects to Campbell Creek Greenway at Independence Blvd. and continues to Sardis Road.
 Don't miss the remains of abandoned turn-of-the century Lucas family grist mill midway along Campbell Creek Greenway trail!
 Charlotte's original Greenway Park, McAlpine Creek Greenway, built in 1978, was the first public greenway trail ever acquired and built in the western piedmont of North Carolina.

-Closure Notification: 110 Old Bell Road Parking Lot will be closed to the public from Nov.
-1st to 30th for construction.
+Closure Notification: 110 Old Bell Road Parking Lot will be closed to the public until February/March 2020 for construction.
 Nearby Parking for Greenway

 Access can be found at James Boyce Park (300 Boyce Road, Charlotte, NC 28211).

 Campbell Creek Greenway was the last documented location for Queen snakes in Mecklenburg County in the early 1990's.
 This snake species requires clean, clear, rocky stream habitats to survive.
 Keep your eyes open and help us confirm the Queen snake in the Queen City.
 Though surrounded by urban development, McAlpine Creek Greenway is the only greenway where you can see river otter, beaver, and mink all in one general area.
 Also protected at this greenway is Mecklenburg County's only population of a native Larkspur (Delphinium tricorne), a very rare, purple, showy, spring ephemeral wildflower.
 188 species of birds have been documented along McAlpine Creek Greenway, the second highest site total in Mecklenburg County.

 McAlpine Creek Cross County Course = 3.1 Miles (5K)